Michigan Direct Deposit of Refund

 We last updated the Direct Deposit of Refund in March 2020, so this is the latest version of Form 3174, fully updated for tax year 2019.
 You can download or print current or past-year PDFs of Form 3174 directly from TaxFormFinder.
 You can print other Michigan tax forms here.

 |Form MI-1040CR-7||Home Heating Credit Claim|

 Michigan usually releases forms for the current tax year between January and April.
 We last updated Michigan Form 3174 from the Department of Treasury in March 2020.

 The IRS and most states collect a personal income tax, which is paid throughout the year via tax withholding or estimated income tax payments.

 Most taxpayers are required to file a yearly income tax return in April to both the Internal Revenue Service and their state's revenue department, which will result in either a tax refund of excess withheld income or a tax payment if the withholding does not cover the taxpayer's entire liability.
 Every taxpayer's situation is different - please consult a CPA or licensed tax preparer to ensure that you are filing the correct tax forms!

 Historical Past-Year Versions of Michigan Form 3174

-We have a total of eight past-year versions of Form 3174 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form 3174 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 MICHIGAN Direct Deposit of Refund 3174